TrellixVulnTeam/swahilipython_SCMU/Doc/library/urllib.parse.rst

 :meth:`decode` methods).

-Applications that need to operate on potentially improperly quoted URLs that may contain non-ASCII data will need to do their own decoding from bytes to characters before invoking the URL parsing methods.
+Applications that need to operate on potentially improperly quoted URLs that may contain non-ASCII data will need to do their own decoding kutoka bytes to characters before invoking the URL parsing methods.

 The behaviour described in this section applies only to the URL parsing